henryw374/henryw374.github.io.old/_posts/2021-08-16-clojurescript-datetime-lib-comparison.md

  are disproportionately big.
 If application code grows over time with features their relative size will reduce ofc.

 The memory usage for both apps was roughly the same, as observed in a recent version of Chrome.
-In this experiment, Deja-fu is using js/Date objects, which have a single number field (offset from unix epoch).
+Deja-fu is using js/Date objects, which have a single number field (offset from unix epoch).
 The cljc.java-time version is using LocalDate objects which have 3 numeric fields, year, month and day.
 Having the additional two fields could become significant if a large